Table of Contents

 The Oxford Tube: If you’re taking a one day trip from London to Oxford, you’re particularly well connected by the Oxford Tube.
 This coach runs up to every 15 minutes, 24 hours a day, 365 days a year.
 Catch it from Victoria, Marble Arch, Notting Hill Gate or Shepherd’s Bush in London.

 On the way back, board from Gloucester Green bus station or Oxford High Street.
-A return ticket is £18 (or £16 if you’re under 27) and valid for three months.
+Tickets are as little as £13 each way and valid for three months.

 Local tip – when arriving into Gloucester Green, don’t miss the fantastic Gloucester Green Market just a few minutes away.
 There’s food from around the world, shopping and great coffee.